karenyyng/MyPublicGists/using_git_and_github/git_cheatsheat.md

 <do work on new branch and commit>
 $ git push -u origin new_branch
 ```
-this pushes local branch to remote and start tracking it.
+this pushes local branch to remote and start tracking it with the set
+up-stream branch flag `-u`.

 # Grep files from previous commit
 ```